nikoladimitroff/Game-Engine-Architecture/homeworks/homework_1_idea.md

 ## Formal requirements

 1. Come up with an idea for your plugin.
-    - The plugin must be adding functionality to UE4.
+    - The plugin must be adding functionality to UE.
     - Content is allowed, but must not be the focus of the project.
     - Think of a game you'd like to create / enhance and then think of a subsystem of which you can implement as a plugin.